 • Brianna tries to convince them to stay put because she believes the building’s safety features are enough to keep them from harm.
 Isn’t that something the antagonist in a disaster film is supposed to say?

 • Beaumont tries to escape by helicopter but an explosion causes it to smash into the building.
 Why the pilot took off from the top of the building to then fly down next to the fire will forever remain a mystery.

-• When the air conditioning unit fell through the atrium it ruptured a gas line that the fire department were unable to shut off, but it takes most of the film’s running time for one spark of the “raging fire” to ignite the gas.
+• When the air conditioning unit fell through the atrium it ruptured a gas line that the fire department was unable to shut off, but it takes most of the film’s running time for one spark of the “raging fire” to ignite the gas.

 This is a film that seems to exist solely to make the Sharknado movies look good by comparison, those films are dumb but they never bore you, and as disaster movies go there isn’t much to offer fans of the genre.